Mount Si Natural Resources Conservation Area, Near North Bend

 Dragoon Creek Campground, near Spokane

 A 23-campsite campground north of Spokane, Dragoon Creek Campground is surrounded by 140 of forested state trust lands.
 Dragoon Creek runs through the campground, making water quality critically important.
-DNR is replacing six outdated outhouses with three new CXTs.
+DNR is replacing six outdated outhouses with three new rustic restrooms.
 Other enhanced amenities will also include gravel for campsites, trails, and fire pits.

-For more information contact Kyle Pomrankey by phone at 509-685-2719 or by email at Kyle.pomrankey@dnr.wa.gov.
+For more information, contact Kyle Pomrankey by phone at 509-685-2719 or by email at Kyle.pomrankey@dnr.wa.gov.

 East Tiger Mountain, near North Issaquah

-In the third phase of trail building on East Tiger Mountain, in collaboration with Evergreen Mountain Bike Alliance, DNR has recently developed 5 miles of additional trail to complete trail connections and provide loop opportunities with diverse difficulty levels.
-Recent trail additions include Master Link, Inside Passage, The Legend, Megafauna, East Bound & Down, and N.O.T.G. to bring the system’s total mileage to over 25 miles.
-Grants have been secured to help develop a portion of a future trail connection to the Preston Community, a new viewpoint shelter and ascent trail connection to the top of east Tiger Summit, and equestrian connection between Tiger Summit Trailhead and the South Tiger Mountain trail network.
+The East Tiger Mountain project is in the third phase of trail building.
+In collaboration with Evergreen Mountain Bike Alliance, DNR has recently developed five miles of additional trail to complete trail connections and provide loop opportunities with diverse difficulty levels.
+Recent trail additions include Master Link, Inside Passage, The Legend, Megafauna, East Bound & Down, and NOTG to bring the system's total mileage to over 25 miles.
+DNR has secured grants to help develop a future trail connection to the Preston Community, construction of part of this trail connection is underway.
+A new viewpoint shelter near the summit of east Tiger Mountain is in the permitting phase, and construction could begin as soon as fall 2021.
+During the summer of 2020, completion of a new ascent trail connection, named Power Link, opened to the public that runs to the top of east Tiger Summit.
+This trail link provides a forest road alternative for better trail connectivity to East Tiger Mountain's summit.

-Green Mountain State Forest, Near Bremerton
+Green Mountain State Forest, near Bremerton

 Manastash Ridge trails, near Ellensburg